 One downside of living in New Salem, however, is that residents on average have to contend with a long commute, spending on average 37.08 minutes every day commuting to work.

-New Salem is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, New Salem does not have a public transit system used by locals to get to and from work.

 The per capita income in New Salem in 2022 was $29,943, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $119,772 for a family of four.
 However, New Salem contains both very wealthy and poor people as well.